gonzalezjo/githubtoemail/README.md

 3) Print the public email addresses based on the user's own repos (ignoring forks)

 To compile to a jar, use `mvn install`.
+Precompiled jars are in [releases](https://github.com/gonzalezjo/githubtoemail/releases).